Jeiwan/uniswapv3-book/content/docs/milestone_3/slippage-protection.md

 Adding liquidity also requires slippage protection.
 This comes from the fact that price cannot be changed when adding liquidity (liquidity must be proportional to current price), thus liquidity providers also suffer from slippage.
 Unlike `swap` function however, we're not forced to implement slippage protection in Pool contract–recall that Pool contract is a core contract and we don't want to put unnecessary logic into it.
-This is why we made Manager contract, and it's in the Manager contract where we'll implement slippage protection.
+This is why we made the Manager contract, and it's in the Manager contract where we'll implement slippage protection.

-Manager contract is a wrapper contract that makes calls to Pool contract more convenient.
-To implement slippage protection in `mint` function, we can simply check the amounts of tokens taken by Pool and compare them to some minimal amounts chosen by user.
-Additionally, we can free users from calculating $\sqrt{P_{lower}}$ and $\sqrt{P_{upper}}$, as well as liquidity, and calculate these in `Manager.mint` function.
+The Manager contract is a wrapper contract that makes calls to Pool contract more convenient.
+To implement slippage protection in the `mint` function, we can simply check the amounts of tokens taken by Pool and compare them to some minimal amounts chosen by user.
+Additionally, we can free users from calculating $\sqrt{P_{lower}}$ and $\sqrt{P_{upper}}$, as well as liquidity, and calculate these in `Manager.mint()`.

-Our update `mint` function will now take more parameters, so let's group them in a struct:
+Our updated `mint` function will now take more parameters, so let's group them in a struct:
 ```solidity
 // src/UniswapV3Manager.sol
 contract UniswapV3Manager {